-These schedules contain trend information to help the reader understand how the District's financial performance and fiscal health have changed over time.
+These schedules contain trend information to help the reader understand how the District's financial

-performance and fiscal health have changed over time.
+performance and fiscal health have changed over time. anoiai

+performance and instar hearth have changed over time.
 PAGE(S)

 Net Position By Component 57

 Changes In Net Position 58

 Fund Balances Of Governmental Funds 59

 Governmental Funds Changes In Fund Balances 60

 REVENUE CAPACITY

-These schedules contain information to help the reader assess the District's most significant source revenue. arces of
+These schedules contain information to help the reader assess the District's most significant sor revenue. arces of

+0.1

 Assessed Value And Actual Value Of Taxable Property 61

 Direct And Overlapping Property Tax Rates 62

-Principal Property Tax Payers 63
+Principal Property Tax Payers Consoral Fond Property Tax Louise And Collections 63 64

 General Fund Property Tax Levies And Collections 64

 DEBT CAPACITY These schedules contain information to help the reader assess the affordability of the District's level of debt and the District's ability to issue debt in the future. current

 Ratios Of Outstanding Debt By Type 65

 Ratios Of General Bonded Debt Outstanding And Legal Debt Margin 66

 Direct And Overlapping Governmental Activities Debt 67

 DEMOGRAPHIC AND ECONOMIC INFORMATION

 These schedules offer demographic and economic indicators to help the reader understand the environment within which the District's financial activities take place.

 Demographic And Economic Statistics - La Plata County 68

 Principal Employers In La Plata County 69

 Full-Time Equivalent Employees 70

+OPERATING INFORMATION

+This schedule contains information regarding the number of employees in various job categories types of assets by function/department. s and

+Capital Asset Statistics 71

+Operating Indicators By Function 72

+Calls By District 73